<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <category><![CDATA[news]]></category>

-<guid isPermaLink="false">https://www.arraysbank.com/blog/?p=3558</guid>
+<guid isPermaLink="false">https://www.arraysbank.com/blog/?p=3597</guid>

-<p>The post <a href="https://www.arraysbank.com/blog/the-silent-witness-assessing-dna-quality-from-ffpe-tissue/">The Silent Witness: Assessing DNA Quality from FFPE Tissue</a> first appeared on <a href="https://www.arraysbank.com/blog">High-Quality Tissue Microarrays with Clinical Follow-Up</a>.</p>]]></description>
+<p>The post <a href="https://www.arraysbank.com/blog/beyond-wax-and-formalin-the-ffpe-tissue-block-as-a-biological-time-capsule/">Beyond Wax and Formalin: The FFPE Tissue Block as a Biological Time Capsule</a> first appeared on <a href="https://www.arraysbank.com/blog">High-Quality Tissue Microarrays with Clinical Follow-Up</a>.</p>]]></description>

 <slash:comments>0</slash:comments>